 “… Don’ leave ’til I’m ‘sleep, okay?”

-A plea disguised as a request within a demand.
+A plea disguised as a demand.

 “I’m not going anywhere, Starlight,” Alessia promised.